Vocational (TAFE) applications

 Alternatively, applicants may satisfy the requirement by completing the STAT multiple choice.

-Applicants may also be required to complete a selection task as part of the course entry requirements.
-Details of the selection task requirements are specified on the individual program (course) pages.
+Details of the selection task requirements are specified on the individual course pages.

 Prepare your documentation to support your application